-Kourtney Reppert Flaunts Her Buxom Curves In Smoking Hot Black Dress
+Kourtney Reppert Flaunts Her Buxom Curves In Smoking-Hot Black Dress

 The dress had thick straps that were worn on Kourtney’s tanned shoulders and a plunging V-neckline that showed off her ample bust.
 The ensemble had a cutout that was directly below her chest and teased a glimpse of her taut tummy.
 The rest of the garment clung tightly to her curves, and it also helped to showcase her slender arms.

 The model kept her accessories simple and rocked a dainty silver necklace with a blue charm on end.
-She styled her blond-dyed locks with a side part and added voluminous waves that gave off a sexy vibe.
+She styled her blond-dyed locks with a side-part and added voluminous waves that gave off a sexy vibe.

 Kourtney wore an expert application of glam that complimented her tanned skin.
 It looked like she wore defined brows that matched the color of her outgrowth and dark liner on the rims of her eyes.
 She extended her lashes with a few coats of mascara and framed her cheekbones with a light pink blush.

 Kourtney made sure to wish her followers a pleasant morning in the post and reminded them to make it a spectacular day while sharing a positive message.

-Unsurprisingly, the photo has earned her over 900 likes and 50-plus comments within minutes.
+Unsurprisingly, the photo earned over 900 likes and 50-plus comments within minutes.
 Most followers commented on her bombshell curves, while countless others shared their thoughts on the caption.

 “You are very, very stylish and beautiful,” one follower gushed alongside a series of red hearts.